MAPLE: Mobile App Prediction Leveraging Large Language Model Embeddings: RELATED WORKS

-Apart from predicting the next app, research by \cite{Aliannejadi.CIKM201810.1145/3269206.3271679} proposed a framework for predicting target apps based on search intent and contextual features.
-The CAP model by \cite{Cap} aimed to predict apps used in different locations and times, and \cite{Wang2019_ubicom_appusage} studied a spatio-temporal app usage model to address data sparsity in large-scale datasets.
-To predict app usage in specific contexts like commuting, \cite{kang2022app} identified a set of crucial contextual information.
+In addition, \citeauthor{Aliannejadi.CIKM201810.1145/3269206.3271679} \cite{Aliannejadi.CIKM201810.1145/3269206.3271679} introduced a framework for predicting target apps based on search intent and contextual features, leading to the creation of a universal mobile search system.
+In contrast, \citeauthor{Cap} \cite{Cap} presented the CAP model to forecast app usage across various locations and times by forming a relationship vector among app, location, and time. \citeauthor{Wang2019_ubicom_appusage}\cite{Wang2019_ubicom_appusage} addressed data sparsity in large datasets by creating a spatio-temporal app usage model, focusing on predicting app categories rather than specific apps.
+To enhance app prediction and address data scarcity in new locations, \citeauthor{Fan_2019_transfer_learning}\cite{Fan_2019_transfer_learning} devised a transfer model using data from both app usage and check-in datasets.
+Finally, \citet{kang2022app} developed a model for predicting app usage during specific contexts like commuting, highlighting the importance of contextual information for accurate predictions when users are on the move.

-Although numerous studies have advanced app usage prediction by relying on specific contextual features, these features might not always be accessible.
-This can lead to predictive inaccuracies due to their absence or scarcity, an issue termed the "contextual feature heterogeneity problem."
-Recognizing this challenge, our work presents a novel model tailored to address this contextual data heterogeneity.
-Distinct from existing models, ours is both flexible and robust, adept at handling varying contextual information.
-This approach provides a fresh perspective and solution to app usage prediction, especially boosting effectiveness in situations with sparse or inconsistent contextual data.
+These previous studies have demonstrated the effectiveness of using contextual information to enhance the modelling performance of the app usage prediction model.
+The proposed models can solve the app usage prediction problem using a specific type of contextual feature and provide high performance.
+In some situations, however, these types of contextual features may not be available.
+Therefore, we develop our model that can be applied to different types of contextual information and address the contextual data heterogeneity problem.